 The Panorama route (or half of it) climbs the eastern slopes of the valley, traverses the ridge and descends Kurktrekkernek (“corkscrew saddle”) via first and second waterfalls .
 It’s a 5-6 hour leisurely hike, but fairly strenuous.
 I have done it many times, but the views and solitude are always worth it.

 The Google Earth GPS tracks below show the routes up to Bergriviersnek, Swartboskloof and Botmaskop.
 At the top of Swartboskloof you will find wonderful vistas of the Helderberg Bowl and the Kogelberg coast.
-Some of these views are shown in the slideshow below.
+Some of these views can be seen in the album.

 If the track doesn’t appear in the window above or you don’t want to install the plugin in your browser, then download the Google Earth Jonkershoek routes file and view it in Google Earth (download Google Earth)